rafalmas/gript/README.md

 You can make use of them in your continuous integration setup, like [Jenkins](https://jenkins-ci.org) for example.

+## Modernizr
+During the build process, Gript will analyse your JavaScript and CSS files and generate custom [Modernizr](http://modernizr.com).
+The custom script will be injected into the `index.html`.
+You can customize the script generation by changing options in the `modernizr` section of the `gulpfile.js`.
+Refer to the [Modernizr build options](https://github.com/Modernizr/Modernizr/blob/master/lib/config-all.json) for possible values.

 ## TypeScript compilation
 If you develop your app in the TypeScript, files will be compiled and then injected.
 The example setup uses [DefinitelyTyped](http://definitelytyped.org/)